-The Company complies with the requirement of Accounting Standards Codification ("ASC") 340-10-S99-1.
-Offering costs consisted of legal, accounting, and other expenses incurred through the Initial Public Offering that were directly related to the Initial Public Offering.
+Offering costs consisted of legal, accounting and other expenses incurred through the Initial Public Offering that were directly related to the Initial Public Offering.
 Offering costs were allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
 Offering costs allocated to warrant liabilities were expensed as incurred in the statements of operations.
-Offering costs associated with the Class A ordinary shares issued were charged to stockholders' equity upon the completion of the Initial Public Offering.
-A total of \$19,652,845 in offering costs were incurred.
-Of these offering costs \$18,292,144 were related to the Initial Public Offering and charged to stockholders' equity.
-Offering costs allocable to Public Warrants and Private Placement Warrants were \$1,335,171 and \$25,530, respectively, and expensed at the date of Initial Public Offering.
+Offering costs associated with the Class A ordinary shares issued were initially charged to temporary equity and then accreted to ordinary shares subject to redemption upon the completion of the Initial Public Offering.
+A total of \$19,652,845 in offering costs allocable to Public Warrants and Private Placement Warrants were \$1,335,171 and \$25,530, respectively, and expensed at the date of Initial Public Offering.